aerogear/aerogear-ios-cookbook/UnifiedPushHelloWorld/README.md

 After a while you will see the message end up on the device.

-When the application is running in foreground, you can catch messages in AGAppDelegate's  ```application:didReceiveRemoteNotification:```.
-The event is forwarded using ```NSNotificationCenter``` for decoupling AGappDelegate and AGViewController.
-It will be the responsability of AGViewController's ```messageReceived:``` method to render the message on UITableView.
+When the application is running in foreground, you can catch messages in AppDelegate's  ```application:didReceiveRemoteNotification:```.
+The event is forwarded using ```NSNotificationCenter``` for decoupling appDelegate and ViewController.
+It will be the responsability of ViewController's ```messageReceived:``` method to render the message on UITableView.

 When the app is running in background, user can bring the app in the foreground by selecting the Push notification.
-Therefore AGAppDelegate's  ```application:didReceiveRemoteNotification:``` will be triggered and the message displayed on the list.
+Therefore AppDelegate's  ```application:didReceiveRemoteNotification:``` will be triggered and the message displayed on the list.
 If a background processing was needed we could have used ```application:didReceiveRemoteNotification:fetchCompletionHandler:```.
 Refer to [Apple documentation for more details](https://developer.apple.com/library/ios/documentation/uikit/reference/UIApplicationDelegate_Protocol/Reference/Reference.html#//apple_ref/occ/intfm/UIApplicationDelegate/application:didReceiveRemoteNotification:fetchCompletionHandler:)

-For application not running, we're using AGAppDelegate's ```application:didFinishLaunchingWithOptions:```, we locally save the latest message and forward the event to AGViewController's ```messageReceived:```.
+For application not running, we're using AppDelegate's ```application:didFinishLaunchingWithOptions:```, we locally save the latest message and forward the event to ViewController's ```messageReceived:```.

 **NOTE**: The local save is required here because of the asynchronous nature of ```viewDidLoad``` vs ```application:didFinishLaunchingWithOptions:```